Liam-Ralph/mapmaker/README.md

 <br/>

 ## Other Files
-Found in /other_files
  - sample_inputs.txt
-   Includes a number of inputs that can pasted into your terminal.
+   Includes a number of inputs that can pasted into your terminal (Ctrl + Shift + V usually works for this).
  - generation_times.xlsx
    An Excel file with details on generation time across versions and map sizes.